azuer88/django-server-setup/INSTRUCTIONS.md

 *NB:*
-  o Make sure to install mysql-python (`pip install mysql-python`) if you need to need to access mysql servers. o Make sure to install gunicorn, usually together with django, e.g., ```pip install django gunicorn```.
+* Make sure to install mysql-python (`pip install mysql-python`) if you need to need to access mysql servers.
+* Make sure to install gunicorn, usually together with django, e.g., ```pip install django gunicorn```.